0 0

 Breakfast options with hollandaise sauce

-Secondly, if you are not a big fan of poached eggs, you can prepare an omellete and add a few spoons of sauce on top of the omellete.
-It will taste great, too.
+Secondly, if you are not a big fan of poached eggs, you can prepare Shrimp Omelette and add a few spoons of sauce on top of it.
+It will taste amazing!

 Also, a sunny-looking egg with toasty bread is also a great option.
 You can add sliced fresh avocado and pour hollandaise sauce on top.
 Yum!